Stumpwiz/cclerk/README.md

 Visit [http://localhost:5000](http://localhost:5000).

 ## Database Migrations
 This project uses Flask-Migrate (Alembic) to manage database migrations.
+The database is managed using SQLAlchemy, but it is out of sync.
+This needs to be fixed.

 ### Basic Migration Commands
 - Initialize migrations: `flask db init`